What can I do about feral or free roaming cats in my neighborhood?

 What is a Feral Cat and why Spay and Neuter?

-Click here for IndyFeral's answers -- they are great experts on feral cats.
+Click here for Alley Cat Allies' answers -- they are great experts on feral cats.

-Pet Allies has currently discontinued spay/neuter assistance for feral and free-roaming cats because we do not have a veterinarian.
+Pet Allies has currently discontinued spay/neuter subsidies for feral and free-roaming cats because of lack of funding and donations.

 We have traps that can be loaned out for trapping cats and returning them to your colony.
 There is a deposit of $50 for the trap.
-There is no rental fee, however, you must sign an agreement that you will not harm any animals that are trapped.
+However, you must sign an agreement that you will have them spayed or neutered at the Pet Allies Spay/Neuter Clinic and you will not relocate or harm them, or any wild animals that are trapped.

 How do I catch cats I can't touch?